wdi-sf-july/micro_blog/README.md

  Should have resources for the following, but is not limited to this.
 Your group should always map out the `user` flow and `wireframes`.

- Think about setting up resources for the following
+ Think about setting up resources for the following:

  * users
  * posts nested under users